lijun99/isce2-install/README.md

 **Note: If you plan to use Linux provided packages instead of Conda, please follow [Ubuntu 18.04 example](Ubuntu-18.04/SConfigISCE) to create a `SConfigISCE` config file.**

+**Note: Tested on Miniconda with python 3.13 and GNU gcc/g++/gfortran 13.3.
+(April 2025).
+You might need these [two patches](https://github.com/isce-framework/isce2/pull/946/commits) if they haven't been merged.**

 1. Install Anaconda or Minoconda.
 If you only run isce2 with venv, miniconda is recommended.

 2. If you prefer, prepare a conda virtual environment

-       conda create -n isce2 python=3.8
+       conda create -n isce2 python=3.13 # or 3.8 and above
        conda activate isce2

 3. Install required packages

-       conda install -c conda-forge git scons cython gdal h5py libgdal pytest numpy fftw scipy opencv pybind11 shapely
+       conda install -c conda-forge git scons cython gdal h5py libgdal pytest numpy fftw scipy pybind11 shapely opencv

-To compile/install mdx, you will also need
+To compile/install mdx, you will also need `openmotif`.

-       conda install -c conda-forge openmotif openmotif-dev xorg-libx11 xorg-libxt xorg-libxmu xorg-libxft libiconv xorg-libxrender xorg-libxau xorg-libxdmcp
+       conda install -c conda-forge openmotif opencv

+Sometimes `opencv` and `openmotif` are not updated in time and cause conflicts with other packages.
+If you have issues with them, please use `pip` install method for `opencv`,

+       pip install opencv-python

+and use the system installed openmotif

+       # to check whether there is one
+       ldconfig -p | grep libXm
+       # if not present, install as follows (need root privilege)
+       # Ubuntu/Debian
+       sudo apt install libxm4
+       # Redhat CentOS
+       dnf install motif, motif-devel

-You will need to make a symbolic link for cython3,
+You will need to make a symbolic link for cython3, (**this is important, otherwise, some packages will be skipped**)

        cd $CONDA_PREFIX/bin
        ln -sf cython cython3

-If you plan to use conda installed GNU compilers (note that currently there are some compatibility issues of conda compiler with Redhat 7 systems, don't install gcc_linux-64, ....
-If you already made the following links, please delete them.)

-       ln -sf x86_64-conda_cos6-linux-gnu-gcc gcc
-       ln -sf x86_64-conda_cos6-linux-gnu-g++ g++
-       ln -sf x86_64-conda_cos6-linux-gnu-gfortran gfortran
-       ln -sf x86_64-conda_cos6-linux-gnu-ld ld

-       # for some conda-forge builds (seems no longer an issue with python3.8)
-       cd $CONDA_PREFIX/lib
-       ln -sf libzstd.so.1.3.7 libzstd.so.1

 4. Download isce2 for GitHub or prepare your own version

        # create a directory to save source files